benbrimeyer/.lune/README.md

 A collection of lune scripts I use for my personal workflows.

+## Current capabilities

+- hub-install: Install and configure `hub` for use with `review` command
+- todo: Create a JIRA ticket
+- fb: Create a feature branch from a JIRA ticket (or not)
+- review: Create a pull request from the current branch to the default branch (requires hub-install to be ran first)

 ## Installation

 I'd recommend installing `lune` globally via [foreman](https://github.com/Roblox/foreman) or [aftman](https://github.com/LPGhatguy/aftman).